Sujal1123/Smackathon/README.md

-This is the project for smackathon based on Expense and Debt management.
+This is the project made by our team Tech Titans for smackathon having problem statement for Expense and Debt management.